 It’s awfully tempting.

-Imagine, if you will, that the national Republican marionettes posturing and campaigning by sitting on the asses of a moral coward and taking marching orders from blindly partisan-at-all-costs American traitors like Mitch McConnell.
+Imagine, if you will, that the national Republican marionettes posturing and campaigning by sitting on their asses letting a moral coward call the shots and taking marching orders from blindly partisan-at-all-costs American traitors like Mitch McConnell.

 So maybe I COULD say that I’d never vote for a Republican again … never!